 - Add shrimp and cook for about 1-2 minutes each side or until they are pink.
 Set them aside

-- In the same skillet, add 1-tablespoon olive oil, onions and red bell pepper.
+- In the same skillet, add 1-tablespoon olive oil, white onions, and red bell pepper.

 - Cook for about 4 minutes.
 Stir occasionally.

-- Add chicken broth and asparagus.
+- Add chicken broth and asparagus (cut into 2-3in diagonal pieces).
 Put the lid on the skillet and cook for only 2 minutes and stir occasionally.

 - Add zucchini, put the lid on the skillet and cook for more 3 minutes.